top of page

 IMST breathing in BreathNow app helps to lower blood pressure

 BreathNow is a blood pressure app and heart rate monitor in one.
 It offers users not only a convenient way to log and track their blood pressure and pulse, but also a set of exercises which help to lower anxiety, pulse and high blood pressure without medications.
 It includes the most popular breathing exercises like 4-7-8 breathing, box breathing and of course IMST breathing without device to lower blood pressure.
-Please try this app for free on the Apple Appstore and let me know in the comments how it worked for you.
+Please try this app for free on the Apple Appstore and let us know in the comments how it worked for you.

 Update April 2025.
 We made IMST and other breathing exercise for high blood pressure available on Apple Watch.
 This means that BreathNow has become also a blood pressure app for Apple Watch.
 Please give it a try and let us know what you think.